isaacnmm/pestpolicy-hugo2XX/content/posts/best-drywall-primer-sealer/index.md

 As a water-based primer, it does a fantastic job as an undercoat in case you want to paint your wall or apply a topcoat or when you need to do a repainting.
 The strong adhesion in this primer makes it a good primer for use on many surfaces like plaster, tiles, wood, or even furniture among many others.

-What is unique about this paint is that it performs well on moist surfaces making it one of the most recommended primers for [bathrooms and kitchens](https://pestpolicy.com/best-primer-for-kitchen-cabinets/).
-On the contrary, it offers protection for your surfaces against molds and mildew.
+What is unique about this paint is that it performs well on moist surfaces making it one of the most recommended primers for [bathrooms and kitchens](https://pestpolicy.com/best-primer-for-kitchen-cabinets/).On the contrary, it offers protection for your surfaces against molds and mildew.

 It has excellent color and great coverage with one gallon covering approximately 300-400 square ft. however before application, you need to clean the surface and remove any dirt like paint peelings, dust, and others that may hinder you from achieving an excellent surface.
 Pros: - Excellent adhesion - For use both interiors and exteriors - Perfect for use on moist surfaces - Stain blocking feature - Low VOCs and odor